Olivier Guillon

 Olivier Guillon is a French-German materials scientist and engineer.
-He is the Director of the Institute of Energy Materials and Devices (IMD-2): Materials Synthesis and Processing at Forschungszentrum Jülich and professor at RWTH Aachen University.
+He is the Chief Executive Director of the Luxembourg Institute of Science and Technology.

 Life and career

 Olivier Guillon studied materials science at the Ecole des Mines d'Alès and obtained his doctorate Electromechanical characterization and modelling of PZT ferroelectric ceramics at the Université de Franche-Comté in 2003.
 In parallel, he studied music at the conservatory of Besançon (majoring in organ).

 Turning down a permanent position at INSA Lyon, he moved to Germany in 2004 and worked as a postdoctoral researcher in Prof. Jürgen Rödel's group at Technische Universität Darmstadt.
 After a research stay at the University of Washington, he returned to Darmstadt in 2007 to lead a DFG-funded Emmy Noether group.